-Our Education Programme endeavors to equip young people with a toolkit that they can use to develop into adulthood including the ability to challenge negative thinking, improve self-esteem, embrace body positivity and build resilience.
-We run a variety of free sessions and workshops both in and outside of the school environment for young people and the professionals who support them.
+Our education programme endeavors to equip young people with a toolkit that they can use to develop into adulthood including the ability to challenge negative thinking, improve self-esteem & body image and build resilience.
+Please note we are currently able to take bookings for Barnsley only.

 Workshops for Young People

-These workshops are for ages 10-16 years (as well as the potential to deliver to 6th formers and University students) and are pitched accordingly.
-We deliver specialist workshops through PSHE lessons, whole school health days, assemblies, support groups, community projects and at a variety of events and programmes.
-Our workshops are usually one hour in length but can be adjusted in accordance to the setting.
+These workshops are for ages 10-25 years (including 6th form and University students) and are pitched accordingly.
+We deliver specialist workshops through PSHE lessons, one hour in length but can be adjusted in accordance to the setting.
 We make sure to work with the school or organisation to ensure that the workshop is as relevant, inclusive and engaging as possible and are happy to consider bespoke workshops for specific needs or for a group of vulnerable young people.

 This session focuses on one of the biggest predictive factors to the development of an eating disorder, poor body image and low self-esteem.
 It looks at what can influence the way we feel about ourselves and where the idea of an "ideal body" comes from.
 We then explore the ways in which we are in control of our body image and discuss tips for improving our self-esteem.Our most popular workshop uses a range of activities, discussion points, and practical approaches on how to improve one’s self-esteem, be more body confident and how to support our friends and peers.